djlduckett/R-Scripts/structure.resampler/README.txt

 required libraries are loaded.
 Run the chunk containing code for the molecular marker you are using (resample_microsat, resample_snp, or resample_mtdna).
 This only needs to be done once per R session.
-Use resample_X() to run the script, where X indicates the marker type.
+Use resample_X() to run the script, where X indicates the marker.
 The resample_X command requires eight arguments:

 df- The name of the dataframe to be resampled np- The number of populations in the dataset sind- The number of individuals to sample from each population sloci- The number of loci to sample ut- the type of marker used, in quotes "".
 "MICROSAT" for microsatellites, "STANDARD" for SNPS, or "DNA" for mitochondrial sequence md- the missing data character in your dataset, in quotes "".
-Often "?", "0", or "-9" title- will be used as the title name in the Arlequin file.
+Often "?", "0", or "-9" title- will be used as both the output file names and the title names in each Arlequin file.
 Must be in quotes "". n.reps- The number of replicates to perform
 Examples are provided in the script file.

-Notes: This script can create a lot of files (approximately seven per replicate).
+Note:
 If the value of sind is larger than the number of samples in a population, the analysis will be performed with all individuals in that population.

-Status: Currently making the finishing touches.
-Script will be up by 4/1/16.
+Output:
+In the working directory input by the user, the script will create an Arlequin file and a folder containing the Arlequin results files for each subsample replicate.
+Therefore, a large number of replicates will create a large number of files in the working directory.
+At the end of running, the script moves all the Arlequin formatted files into a new folder named "arp".
+Two excel files are created with results:

+1. Results_Reps.csv
+This file contains the Arlequin results for each individual replicate.
+Results include the Fst and p-value from the AMOVA and each pairwise comparison along with the overall p-value from the Exact Test.
+2. Results_Summary.csv
+This file contains summary results across all replicates.
+It contains the mean Fst, standard deviation about Fst, and relative standard deviation (standard deviation divided by Fst) for the AMOVA and each pairwise comparison.
+It also contains the mean and standard deviation for p-values from the AMOVA, pairwise comparisons, and Exact Test.
+Finally, it contains the proportion of significant replicates.
+This is calculated as follows: for a given statistic, the script counts the number of replicates that have a p-value <= 0.05, and then divides this count by the total number of replicates.

+IMPORTANT:
+The script will write over any files that have the same name as the output files, so if your working directory contains files or folders with identical names to what the outputs will be, either rename them or move them to avoid losing important files.